better-than-better/pooy-2/README.md

 ## Events

-A complete request response in pooy will go through four kinds of events `request` `requestEnd` `response` `responseEnd`, which will trigger the `error` event when an unexpected error occurs.
+A complete request response in pooy will go through four kinds of events:

+- `request`
+- `requestEnd`
+- `response`
+- `responseEnd`

+which will trigger the `error` event when an unexpected error occurs.

 ## Context